 As an apprentice or trainee, you enter into a formal training contract with an employer, enabling you to complete training towards a nationally recognised qualification.
 You spend time working and learning practical skills on the job and you spend some time undertaking structured training with a registered training provider.

 You can do an apprenticeship or traineeship if you are a school-leaver, reentering the workforce or as an adult or matureaged person wishing to change careers.
 You can even begin your apprenticeship or traineeship while you're still at school.

 If you are still at school you can access an apprenticeship through your school.
-Talk to your school's VET Co-ordinator to start your training now through VET in Schools.
+Talk to your school's VET Coordinator to start your training now through VET in Schools.
 If you are no longer at school you can apply for an apprenticeship or traineeship and get paid while you learn and work.
 Please note that the Finance and Mortgage Broking Traineeship is not available as a school-based traineeship.

 Required registration and licensing

-To engage in credit activities and work as a broker in Western Australia, you may need to obtain an Australian Credit Licence from the Australian Securities and Investment Commission.
+To engage in credit activities and work as a Finance broker in relation to consumer credit in Australia, you require an Australian Credit Licence from the Australian Australian Securities and Investment Commission.
 Further information regarding licensing requirements is available from the Australian Securities and Investment Commission (ASIC).